timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_ColorHelper_ToDisplayNameExists.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>Only English names are currently supported following known color names.
+Only English names are currently supported following known color names.
 In the future known color names could be localized.

 ## See Also